Lancashire struck by sudden earthquake as locals panicked by freak event that shook thousands of homes and felt 'like an underground explosion'

 Trending on GB News

-Britons were abruptly awoken on Wednesday night, as an earthquake hit homes in the north-west of England, with locals describing it as "like an underground explosion".
+Lancashire residents were abruptly awoken on Wednesday night after an earthquake hit homes in the north-west of England, with locals describing it "like an underground explosion".

-A 3.3-magnitude tremor hit the region, according to the British Geological Survey (BGS).
+The tremor was registered to be 3.3-magnitude in strength, according to the British Geological Survey (BGS).

-The quake occurred at around 11:23pm and was felt across Lancashire and the southern Lake District.
+The quake occurred at around 11:23pm and was felt across Lancashire and the southern Lake District, including the towns of Kendal and Ulverston, within 12 miles of the epicentre.

 "There have been no reports of anyone injured or damage caused but we have officers in the area, together with colleagues from the Lancashire Fire and Rescue Service and the North West Ambulance Service.